FederatedTrust: A Solution for Trustworthy Federated Learning: Trustworthy FL: Pillars, Notions, and Metrics

 \begin{itemize} \item \textit{Discrimination Index}.
 The discrimination index metric \cite{fairfl} measures the difference in the F1 score between a particular demographic group ($\sigma$) and the rest of the population.
 The metric value falls between \([-1, 1]\), where the ideal discrimination index should be as close to 0 as possible.
 Calculating this index globally would reveal sensitive attributes and statistics of the demographic group in the client data.
 Equation \ref{eq:disc} calculates the discrimination index, where $F1(X^+_\nu)$ represents the F1 score of all the samples from the protected group and $F1(X^-_\nu)$ represents the F1 score of the rest of the samples.

 \end{itemize}

 \textbf{Class Distribution}.
 Analyzing the class distribution of the training data used in an ML/DL model provides insight into whether the data samples are selected properly to reflect a fair representation of the wider group.
-In theory, this should also apply to FL models, except that in practice, this often requires access and analysis of the raw training data, which goes against the priority of privacy protection in FL.
-However, in \cite{class_imbalance_reduction}, an estimation scheme was proposed to reveal the class distribution without the awareness of raw data specifically for the FL setting.
+In theory, this should also apply to FL models, except that in practice, this often requires access and analysis of the raw training data, which goes against data privacy.
+However, in \cite{class_imbalance_reduction}, an estimation scheme was proposed to reveal the class distribution without accessing raw data.
 Furthermore, secure aggregation can also be considered for aggregating class distribution information among clients.

 \begin{itemize} \item \textit{Class Imbalance}.
 Two approaches can be used to evaluate the class imbalance.
 One is the estimation scheme using a well-balanced auxiliary dataset and the gradients of a neural network model \cite{class_imbalance_reduction}.
 Another general way to get the class imbalance information in FL is to ask every client to submit their class distribution to the server.
 The secure aggregation method combines all the class distributions into one unified distribution.
-Then the coefficient of variation of the class distribution can be used to calculate the level of variation of the class sample sizes to determine the class imbalance level. \end{itemize}
+Then the coefficient of variation of the class distribution can be used to calculate the level of variation of the class sample sizes to determine the class imbalance. \end{itemize}